 -Taken from The International Dyslexia Association (IDA)

-I offer individualized instruction for students experiencing language-related difficulties using an Orton-Gillingham* approach, which provides the multi-sensory and systematic foundational skills necessary to enable confident reading and spelling.
+I offer individualized instruction for students experiencing language-related difficulties using an Orton-Gillingham or Structured Literacy approach, which provides the multi-sensory and systematic foundational skills necessary to enable confident reading and spelling.
 Orton-Gillingham has been shown through research to be highly effective for students with language-based learning difficulties, such as dyslexia.
 Prior to starting an O-G program, it is often necessary to first build a strong phonemic awareness of our language, using highly specialized programs to help students develop these critical pre-reading skills.

 Equipping Minds is a holistic approach that goes beyond academic instruction.
 It addresses underdeveloped cognitive areas which make learning and remembering difficult.
 Recent research has demonstrated that Equipping Minds works to increase working memory, processing speed, attention, comprehension, critical thinking, and communication skills by focusing on the whole person, by incorporating this cognitive development program with sound therapy and primitive reflex exercises to strengthen the memory, providing a strong foundation for effective learning.